 When I was a twelve year old kid, back in the 1980’s, I was just a runt of the Detroit hardcore punk / heavy metal scene .
 Lacking enough money to buy any good equipment, I purchased a cheap microphone at a pawn shop, built a homemade mic stand, and passed myself off as a vocalist.
 I sang in whatever groups that I could find, gaining experience and learning whatever that I could.
 Mostly, it was shitty cover bands, playing in basements, getting yelled at by uninvited drunks that we suck.
 Eventually, I improved my bass & guitar skills, playing in many short-lived groups that went nowhere.

 I was a writer / photographer for The Jam Rag, a widely-read local music paper, while still a teenager and made friends with other artists along the way.
 During the 1990’s I was a cameraman, roadie, and occasional collaborator with Princess Dragon-Mom, Mog Stunt Team, His Name Is Alive, etc..
-I also performed in a few experimental noise groups; Bionics, Edible Audio, Fresh Farm Raised Catfish, etc.
+I also performed in a few experimental noise groups; Edible Audio (with drummer Mick Stone of 500 ft of Pipe) and Bionics (with John Nevermind of Fresh Farm Raised Catfish), etc.

 The Island of Misfit Noise began in the summer of 1998 with only Mystic MarshaKat and myself.
-She played keyboards & guitar (classically trained) and I played bass & guitar (mostly self-taught).
-Both of us were former members of N2-Submission, the backing band for our then-roommate The Impaler “Detroit’s Vampire Poet.”
+She played keyboards & guitar.
+I played bass & guitar.
+Both of us were former members of N2-Submission, backing band for The Impaler “Detroit’s Vampire Poet.”
 Our duo’s name changed a couple of times, before settling on the IOMN.
 Other musicians came and went during a period of 15 years, with she & I being the only constant members of the group.
 She also left in early 2013.
 MarshaKat and I remain friends.
 She may continue to assist in some capacity, just not as a full-time band member.

 I resurrected the IOMN as a recording project in late 2014, with collaborators from Michigan to Australia.
 We exchanged material back-and-forth until some music was completed.
 The style that we made is very freeform.
 A few collaborators from the IOMN have joined me in other projects.
-Some of them have experience in film & television and are producing low-budget movies with me.

 Some of my current projects;